 (One or more courses providing a student with direct experience of creativity—for example, drawing or voice class.)

-Elmira College offers its students the opportunity to participate in Field Experience and Practicum programs enabling them to apply concepts they have learned in the classroom, test possible career choices, develop the ability to deal effectively with new people in different settings, develop an understanding of community life, and establish professional credentials.
+Elmira College requires its students to participate in credit-bearing Field Experience and Practicum programs enabling them to apply concepts they have learned in the classroom, test possible career choices, develop the ability to deal effectively with new people in different settings, develop an understanding of community life, and establish professional credentials.
 This program differs from traditional coursework in a number of ways.
 Students choose from among appropriate alternatives, and much of what they learn depends on their own initiative and attitude.
 Satisfactory completion of the program is based not on conventional testing, but on the students’ ability to demonstrate that they have accom-plished the goals set by the program as assessed by themselves, their faculty sponsors, and their off‑campus site supervisors.

 The program has three parts: